MarionPogiz/Mater-Salutis/README.md

-# Mater-Salutis-Parish
+# Everything You need to know about Mater Salutis

 This is What i have collected from my time in mater salutis parish during my service

-The Mater Salutis Church was Established on September 17.2001 Which is Older than me And Currently has 1 active Priest named Fr.
-Hanz Christian P. Borbor its Diocese is  Archdiocese of Caceres if you don't know what Diocese means don't worry because a few hours ago i myself did not know it means In church governance, a diocese or bishopric is the ecclesiastical district under the jurisdiction of a bishop.
-And the Mater salutis church is under Archdiocese of Caceres Picture a short info about is that
+The Mater Salutis Church was Established on The 17th Of September in the Year 2001  And Currently has 1 active Priest named Rev. Fr.
+Roldan A. Tordilla and former priest Fr.
+Hanz Christian P. Borbor.
+Its Diocese is  Archdiocese of Caceres if you don't know what Diocese means it is In a church governance, a diocese or bishopric is the ecclesiastical district under the jurisdiction of a bishop.
+And the Mater salutis church is under Archdiocese of Caceres